 • CAP: The building students in the College of Architecture and Planning (CAP) have classes in.

-• Benny: Beneficence is the logo that frequently appears in Ball State’s marketing.
+• Benny: Beneficence is drawn in the logo that frequently appears in Ball State’s marketing.
 She is located near Lucina Hall on the south end of campus.
 Benny represents the generosity of the five Ball Brothers who founded the university.

 • Shafer Tower: More commonly known as the Bell Tower, Shafer Tower will ring every 15 minutes.

 • Dining Plus: Students with meal plans have an allotted amount of dining plus.
 If they exceed the amount for their meal swipe, the remaining balance can be deducted from dining plus.
 Students with or without meal plans can buy additional dining cash on the University Dining website.